 What are my points worth?

-That is the 64,000 dollar question.
-Points earned per dollar will vary according to the provider and the prestige of the credit card, but one point per dollar spent would be pretty average.
-You will need to research the travel rewards credit cards you like the look of to know for sure.
-It will be in there somewhere, unless it is an industry-leading redemption ratio, in which case it will be fairly obviously advertised.
-Don’t be fooled.
-The real issue is not how many points per dollar you will earn, but rather how much dollar value is then assigned to your points upon redemption.
+Points earned per dollar will vary according to the provider and the prestige of the credit card, on average it’s one point per dollar spent.
+To find out how much you could be earning, please make sure you check the terms and conditions.
+While you need to know how many points per dollar you will earn, it’s more important to know how much dollar value is then assigned to your points upon redemption.

 How can I check how many points I have?